KinaKnowledge/juno-lang/README.md

 | \|       | Multi Line String | " "
 | ,        | Whitespace      | space

+The Juno reader prepends any unquoted text with "=:", the binding prefix, which indicates to the compiler that the value is to be considered a symbolic reference.

 Everything else is the same, and therefore, JSON can be embdedded directly in Juno notation.
 This makes it easy to wrap JSON structures with functions and use them as templates, data sources or for other purposes.
 The reader can be extended to support other extensions in the Juno notation style, by adding an entry to it's readtable object.

 Another nice benefit of using a JSON tree as a source structure, is the ease with which Document Object Model (DOM) structures can be established and manipulated, without having to weld multiple languages together.
 For example, the following shows the standard way Juno constructs DOM structures, where tags are represented as function calls with tag attributes being represented by optional objects as the first argument of the tag function.